RudiFolla/LaravelTest/README.md

     - PUT api/tasks/{task} will update the selected task
     - PUT api/tasks/assign/{task} will check if the user assigned is a developer and will send an email to notify the assignment
     - PUT api/tasks/update/state/{task} will update the state of the task and if the task is done will send an email to the project manager assigned to the project
+  - Auth:
+    - POST auth/logout will delete all the tokens of the user stored on the database